shafa909/cli-app/README.md

 ```
 >> date=11-12-2018
 ```
-- command format can, only token, it results portfolio value per token in USD on that date
+- command format can, only token, it results latest portfolio value the token in USD :
 ```
 >> token=ETH
 ```